ZeldaFan0225/ChatGPT-Discord-Bot/config.md

 `*10` It is recommended to set this value to `-1` to avoid errors.
 `*11` When set to false changes in the config file will not be applied to commands on startup, only when using /reload_config THE DEFAULT IS TRUE
 `*12` For better configuration instead of the name the following can be given: `{name: string, base_url?: string, supports_images?: boolean, env_token_name?: string}`
-`*13` For better configuration instead of the activation phrase the following can be given: `{phrase: string, system_instruction: string, model?: string, allow_images?: boolean, image_detail?: "high" | "low"}`
+`*13` For better configuration instead of the activation phrase the following can be given: `{phrase: string, system_instruction: string, model: string *15, allow_images?: boolean}`
 `*14` When providing `env_token_name` you have to add a auth key to the .env with the exact name of the `env_token_name` similar to the `OPENAI_TOKEN` key
+`*15` This name has to be a key in `models`,
+`*16` Here you can set up external models as well by providing the model name, base url and token.
+The API is required to be compatible with OpenAI API